Mohinta2892/catena/synful/readme.md

 # Synful PyTorch and TensorFlow Usage

 Synful implements the partner-detection approach from Julia Buhmann et al.’s paper, `Automatic detection of synaptic partners in a whole-brain Drosophila electron microscopy dataset`.
-It uses a U-Net–style encoder–decoder to jointly (1) localize post-synaptic sites (PSDs) and (2) predict a direction vector field from each post-synaptic site toward its pre-synaptic partner.
+It uses a U-Net–style encoder–decoder to jointly (1) localize post-synaptic sites (potentially annotations are on top of PSDs) and (2) predict a direction vector field from each post-synaptic site toward its pre-synaptic partner.
 This multi-task setup lets the network learn where synapses are and who they connect to—within a single model.

 - Read the paper here: [Buhmann et al., Nature Methods, 2021](https://tinyurl.com/ywahwmwj)